iAmInActions/XLinuxStuffInBrowser/README.md

 ``

 # Shoutouts
-Big thank you to [ayunami2000](http://github.com/ayunami2000/) for making a better noVNC version that came in useful when making this.
+Big thank you to [ayunami2000](http://github.com/ayunami2000/) for helping with this project.